 Vendor: TSO Logic

-Once the analysis is complete you can use the output for a roadmap and how-to for setting up best practice in setting up a new rightsized and appropriately provisioned environment in the cloud.
+Once the analysis is complete, you can use the output for a roadmap.
+Also, the analysis will provide a how-to for setting up best practices in setting up a new rightsized and appropriately provisioned environment in the cloud.

 Receive alerts via email or SNS if you want to trigger environmental changes.
-You can even track RI utilization to get a high level overview on how your RI purchases are going and whether or not you need to adjust your buying strategy.
+You can even track RI utilization to get a high level overview of how your RI purchases are going.
+With this information, you can decide whether or not you need to adjust your buying strategy.

 The AWS Cost and Usage Report (CUR) lists the cost of every line item in AWS by account and user.
 The line items can be broken down hourly, daily or monthly.
 Further, the report can be filtered by tags

-The CUR can be consumed as a CSV file that is written to an S3 bucket, but also programmatically via API.
+The CUR can be consumed as a CSV file that is written to an S3 bucket and also programmatically via API.

 AWS Cost Explorer provides straightforward graphical data about your AWS spend across all services and accounts.
-Of particular use is the breakdown of spend over time so you can see how your track across a month and identify cycles.
+Great use of this tool is the breakdown of spending over time.
+This way, you can see how you are tracking your cloud spend across a month and identify cycles.
 Spend can also be filtered and grouped by dimensions such as product and tag.

-There are a couple of reports that are particularly useful, such as further breakdown of EC2 spend, Reserved Instance (RI) recommendations, RI Utilization, and RI savings.
+There are a few reports that are particularly useful.
+For instance, further breakdown of EC2 spend, Reserved Instance (RI) recommendations, RI Utilization, and RI savings.

-Not so much a tool as a CloudFormation template, you can deploy the EC2 Rightsizing solution to analyze the last 2 weeks of utilization data and identify candidate instances for rightsizing.
+Not so much a tool as a CloudFormation template.
+You can deploy the EC2 Rightsizing solution to analyze the last 2 weeks of utilization data.
+You then can use it to identify candidate instances for rightsizing.